alameenp/Projects/Business Case: Loan Tap Logistic Regression/README.md

 ### Data dictionary:

 1	1loan_amnt : The listed amount of the loan applied for by the borrower.
-If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value.\n
+If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value.\\
 2	term : The number of payments on the loan.
 Values are in months and can be either 36 or 60.
 3	int_rate : Interest Rate on the loan
 4	installment : The monthly payment owed by the borrower if the loan originates.